Home

 Can't Vote?
 You can still get involved!

 Making a difference starts with showing up.
 Ensure that those around you are ready to make their voices heard.
-Direct the people in your life who are eligible to vote to go to Elections Ontario to register.
+Direct the people in your life who are eligible to vote to go to Elections Canada to register.

 Getting folks to make a plan on how they will get to the polls or cast is a tried-and-true way to increase the likelihood someone will vote.